Bird in a dream in flight with wings spread wide against a warm golden sky

 Ask yourself: “Have I gone too deep into the details of a current situation?
 What would change if I looked at my life from a bird’s-eye view — from the height where everything can be seen at once?”

 Astrological note: A bird flying high evokes Jupiter or the Sun in the 9th house, or Jupiter transiting through the 9th house.
-Sagittarius and Leo with an emphasis in the 9th house carry this bird’s-eye perspective as natural.
+Sagittarians and Leos with an emphasis in the 9th house carry this bird’s-eye perspective as natural.
 If Jupiter is now transiting your 9th house — height of thinking and breadth of vision are especially available.

 Behind bars.
 Small.
 Beating against them — or no longer beating, sitting in silence.
-In that stillness — something very sad.
+In that stillness, there is something very sad.

-Your Rebel speaks here, in the territory of the constrained flight — the part that feels the cage, real or metaphorical.
-A bird in a cage is one of the most painful images in this symbolic family.
+Your Rebel speaks here, in the territory of the constrained flight: the part that feels the cage, real or metaphorical.
+A bird in a cage cuts particularly deep in this symbolic family.
 It is an image of what in you strains toward freedom — and is limited.

 Is the cage door open?
 This suggests that freedom is possible — but the bird hasn’t yet decided to go.
 Sometimes we grow so accustomed to a cage that it begins to feel like shelter.